lorenmt/mtan/README.md

 ```

 ## Acknowledgement
-We would like to thank Simon Vandenhende for his help on MTAN-DeepLabv3 design.
+We would like to thank Simon Vandenhende for his help on MTAN-DeepLabv3 design, and Jialong Wu on his help on mIoU bug fix.

 ## Contact
 If you have any questions, please contact `sk.lorenmt@gmail.com`.